 - Print out our letter to obstetric providers and mail them to your local obstetricians, midwives, family practitioners who provide obstetric care and hospitals.

 - Write your local elected officials about what is happening to newborn babies in hospitals and ask for legal protection of newborn babies from underfeeding and of mother’s rights to honest informed consent on the risks of insufficient feeding of breastfed babies.

 - Send us your stories.
 Share with us your successes, your struggles and every thing in between.
 Every story saves another child from experiencing the same and teaches another mom how to safely feed her baby.
 Every voice contributes to change.

 - Send us messages of support.
 We work every single day to make infant feeding safe and supportive of every mother and child.
 Your messages of support keep us all going.
-Thank you for your advocacy!

 Please follow and like us: